 There you are, a pile of triangles ready for the coaster after an hour of hard work 🙂

-For the coaster, we need to prepare a base (blue round shape) for sewing the triangles on.
-It can be round shape, or rectangle, or square, or just any shape you want as long you know how to arrange your triangle onto it.
+For the triangle fold coaster, we need to prepare a base (a blue round shape) for sewing the triangles.
+The base can be a round shape, rectangle, square, or just any shape you want, as long as you know how to arrange your triangles on it.

-Arrange the triangle onto the base with 1/3 overlapping on the next triangle.
-Adjust the position until the spacing and shape look balance.
+Arrange the triangle onto the base with 1/3 overlap on the next triangle.
+Adjust the position until the spacing and shape look balanced.
 Secure it with some pins.

 Machine sew it.
-It will be a little thick to go through the foot press.
-Press the paddle lightly, sew slowly following the curvature of the coaster base.
+It will be a little thick to go through the presser foot.
+Press the paddle lightly and sew slowly, following the curvature of the coaster base.

 Repeat the triangle arrangement and machine sew for each layer.

-This is the final layer of my coaster.
+This is the final layer of the triangle fold coaster.
 After sewing it, I added a centerpiece to cover up all the messy frays of the triangles.
-Zig-zag sew the centerpiece and it is done 😉
+Zig-zag sew the centerpiece, and it is done 😉

 Hope you enjoy sewing it!